 Civil Procedure is the only required course in the second year.
 It may be taken in either the fall or the winter semester, depending upon course scheduling.

 Compulsory Upper Year Courses and Degree Requirements:

-In either second or third year, each student must complete the following courses and degree requirements and meet the following competencies:
+In either second or third year, each student must complete the following courses and degree requirements mandated by the Federation of Law Societies of Canada: